State of Washington Classified Job Specification

 Six months of experience as a Public Benefits Specialist 1, and completion of the agency's Public Benefits Specialist Training Program.

-One year of equivalent out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food stamp benefit programs and completing the agency’s Public Benefits Specialist Training Program.
+One year of equivalent out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food benefit programs and completing the agency’s Public Benefits Specialist Training Program.

 Note: Employees in an in-training position may advance to the next level after: